3DCoMPaT$^{++}$: An improved Large-scale 3D Vision Dataset for Compositional Recognition: Experiments

+\textit{Grounded-value-all} which requires all part-material pairs to be correctly predicted and all parts to be correctly segmented:

-We consider a part to be correctly segmented if the predicted part segmentation mask has an intersection over union (IoU) of at least 0.5 with the ground-truth part segmentation mask.
-In 2D, we use the pixel-wise definition of IoU.
-For the 3D modality, we use the point-wise definition.\\ Note that \textbf{Value} and \textbf{Grounded-value} are both evaluated at the shape level: we divide the number of correctly identified (resp. grounded) part-material pairs by the total number of parts appearing in each shape, and then average across all samples. \textbf{Value} is thus upper bounded by \textbf{Value-all}, and \textbf{Grounded-value} by \textbf{Grounded-value-all}.\\
+Note that \textit{Value} and \textit{Grounded-value} are both evaluated at the shape level: we divide the number of correctly identified (resp. grounded) part-material pairs by the total number of parts appearing in each shape, and then average across all samples. \textit{Value-all} is thus upper bounded by \textit{Value}, and \textit{Grounded-value-all} by \textit{Grounded-value}.\\

-\point{Baselines.} We experiment with two fusion-based baselines to assess the performance of the GCR task on \compat. \begin{itemize} \itemsep{1em} \item \textbf{``PointNet+SegFormer''}.
+\point{Baselines.} We experiment with two fusion-based baselines to assess the performance of the GCR task on \compat. \begin{itemize} \itemsep{1em} \item \textbf{``PointNeXt+SegFormer''}.
 This baseline employs separate 2D/3D models and fuses predictions at evaluation time.
-We use PointNeXT~\cite{qian_pointnext_2022} for 3D shape classification and SegFormer~\cite{xie_segformer_2021} for 2D material segmentation and 2D part segmentation.
+We use PointNeXt~\cite{qian_pointnext_2022} for 3D shape classification and SegFormer~\cite{xie_segformer_2021} for 2D material segmentation and 2D part segmentation.
 2D dense predictions are projected to the 3D space using the depth maps and camera parameters.
 We use this baseline to assess the feasibility of the GCR task on \compat when all part-pair predictions are performed on the 2D space. \item \textbf{BPNet.} We adapt the BPNet 2D/3D multimodal method to the GCR task.
 BPNet leverages complementary information from 2D and 3D modalities by fusing features from both modalities using a bidirectional projection module for feature fusion.
 We detail the BPNet architecture we employ in Figure \ref{fig:bpnet_architecture} in the appendix. \end{itemize}

 \point{Challenge.} We organized a compositional 3D visual understanding challenge on the GCR task of \compat, with the goal of benchmarking the performance of various methods, in the context of the C3DV workshop at CVPR 2023 \footnote{C3DV Workshop: \url{https://3dcompat-dataset.org/workshop/C3DV23/}}.
 The best-performing method (\textbf{PointNet++\textsuperscript{\textbf{RGB}}} in Table~\ref{tab:gcr_results}) on the GCR task consisted of an unimodal 3D model based on a modified PointNet++~\cite{qi_pointnet_2017} trained on 6D inputs (XYZ coordinates and RGB color) \footnote{Winning solution repository: \url{https://github.com/Cattalyya/3DCoMPaT-challenge}}.
 One important design choice is the point grouping method employed which relies on spatial proximity only.
 The winning method achieved a \textbf{Grounded-value-all} accuracy of 58.99\% in the coarse-grained setting and 17.55\% in the fine-grained setting.
 Other solutions included a late fusion of 2D and 3D features by averaging logits of part and material segmentation and training a PointNet++ model with additional 2D segmentation features.
 More information about the challenge submissions can be found on the workshop website.\\